Amy Lee, Ph.D.

 Bhuvana Parampalli, B.A.

 Bhuvana received her Bachelor of Arts degree in Journalism, Psychology and Literature from Bangalore University, India.
 She joined Lee lab the summer of 2012 as Administrative Services Coordinator.
-In the past, she has served as an Office Assistant at the University of Michigan and Georgia Health Sciences.
+In the past, she has served as an Administrative Assistant at the University of Michigan and Georgia Health Sciences.
 Currently, she manages general lab administrative duties and as a secretary for Dr. Amy Lee.
 She enjoys reading, gardening, cooking and spending time with her family.